CaptainX3/CW-Playable-Subs/Readme.md

 * If you have a bug report, the best place to let us know about it is to [open a new Issue](https://github.com/CaptainX3/CW-Playable-Subs/issues) here on Github and we'll see it and respond.
 You can also let us know directly in the [official CW Discord](https://discord.gg/mMvpzSV), in the **pbs_mod** channel.
 This Discord is also a fast way to ask for tech support for the mod as well.

 ---
-## Submitting Bug Reports, Suggestions, and Requests
+## Submitting Bug Reports and Suggestions

 * Everyone is welcome to use the Github Issues system to submit issues, bug reports, and suggestions.
 We have a system set up to handle and respond to these issues from our end.
 * We are also open to requests for new submarines using the same Issue system.
 If you have a submarine you'd like to see in the mod, open up a new Issue and ask us!